TheSoftNode/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. 10-mirror_permissions: A script that sets the mode of the file hello the same as olleh’s mode.

 12. 11-directories_permissions: A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+13. 12-directory_permissions: A script that creates a directory called my_dir with permissions 751 in the working directory.